 Just 2 hours southwest of New Orleans on the Gulf of Mexico, Grand Isle offers saltwater fishing.
 Bluefish, cobia, channel bass, pompano and red snapper range the coastal waters.
 Game fish such as marlin, tarpon, tuna and sailfish run from late spring through fall in the Gulf.

-If you are ready for some adventure travel, boats can be chartered for offshore fishing.
+Boats can be chartered for offshore fishing.
 A fishing license is required for persons over age 16.
-A 1-year freshwater license for residents costs $9.50, or $22.50 for both freshwater and saltwater.
-The 1-day fee for non-residents is $5 for freshwater or $17.50 for saltwater.
-An annual freshwater license for non-residents costs $60, or $90 for both freshwater and saltwater.
+A 1-year freshwater license for residents costs $17, or $15 for saltwater.
+The 10-day fee for non-residents is $17 for freshwater or $15 for saltwater.
 For additional information about charters and licenses, contact the Louisiana Department of Wildlife and Fisheries at (225) 765-2800.

-FootballThe hometown New Orleans Saints of the National Football League go marching into the Mercedes-Benz Superdome from August to December, with games generally starting at noon; for tickets phone (504) 731-1700.
-The Saints Hall of Fame at the Superdome is open by appointment and limited hours on game days; phone (504) 471-2192.
+FootballThe hometown New Orleans Saints of the National Football League go marching into the Caesars Superdome from August to December, with games generally starting at noon; for tickets phone (504) 731-1700.

-Tulane University Green Wave football team frequents the Superdome, which becomes a collegiate battlefield every November for the Bayou Classic, a gridiron clash between rival universities Grambling State and Southern.
-The Allstate Sugar Bowl game is played in the Superdome in early January.
+Tulane University Green Wave football team frequents the Yulman Stadium.
+The Superdome becomes a collegiate battlefield every November for the Bayou Classic, a gridiron clash between rival universities Grambling State and Southern, and in early January for the Allstate Sugar Bowl.

 Note: Policies concerning admittance of children to pari-mutuel betting facilities vary.
 Phone for information.

 Jogging and WalkingIn a city as lively as New Orleans, walking may be the only way to ensure you are not missing anything.
-A stroll through the Vieux Carré or the Garden District reveals the city's eclectic history and provides an in-depth look at New Orleans' colorful street life as well.
+A stroll through the French Quarter or the Garden District reveals the city's eclectic history and provides an in-depth look at New Orleans' colorful street life as well.
 Use good sense and keep all city walking to daylight hours.

 PicnickingIn and around New Orleans, picnicking can be quite a treat, especially if the picnic basket contains some of the local concoctions.
 Municipal parks, the levee and the lakefront are good spots.
 At certain times of the year insect repellent is a prudent accessory for any outing.